About Us

 Louisa Richardson

-Is in her 3rd year of studying the LLB at Glasgow Caledonian University, and is interested in employment and equality law, specifically relating to disability.
-Louisa became a member of Disabling Barriers in 2022 and in the last year has had a lead role in media work for the charity.
+Final year LLB (Hons) student at Glasgow Caledonian University interested in employment and equality law.
+Louisa is a Student Director of the GCU Law Clinic.
+Louisa became a member of Disabling Barriers in 2022 and, in the last year, had a lead role in media work for the charity.
 Louisa was diagnosed with Type 1 Narcolepsy in her late teens.
-The sleep disorder impacts her day to day life but she doesn’t let it stop her from achieving her goals.

 mailing list